Robust and Resilient Soft Robotic Object Insertion with Compliance-Enabled Contact Formation and Failure Recovery: EXPERIMENTS

 {\bf Robustness against friction variation:} Although a previous study~\cite{Morgan2023TowardsGeneralizedRobotAsembly} reported that compliance-enabled contact formation has robustness to variations in hole pose and peg angle, it struggled with higher friction conditions.
 In contrast, the proposed recovery framework achieved a 100\% success rate under the increased friction condition.

-\textbf{Alignment failures with unseen peg shapes: } In the case of unseen peg shapes, the success rate declined (by 7\% for the square peg and 20\% for the rectangular peg, as shown in Table~\ref{tab:sim_success_rate}).
+\textbf{Alignment failures with unseen peg shapes: } Under the all-randomization setting, the success rate declined by 7\% for the square peg and 20\% for the rectangular peg compared with the circular peg, as shown in Table~\ref{tab:sim_success_rate}.
 The primary factor for this decline was the increased likelihood of the robot reaching the maximum number of predefined recovery attempts in the Align subtask.

-For example, under the \textit{Hole Pose \& Peg Angle} condition, the average number of executions for Align increased by 0.2 times for the square peg and 0.8 times for the rectangular peg compared to the circular peg.
+For example, under the \textit{Hole Pose \& Peg Angle} condition, the average number of Align executions was 1.1 for the circular peg, 1.3 for the square peg, and 2.1 for the rectangular peg.
 Log analysis revealed that failures predominantly occurred when the randomized angle exceeded 4.0$\degree$.
 In many of these failures, as the system attempted to recover from misalignment, the peg frequently overshot the hole, attempted to correct, and overshot again.
 The challenge was to fit the peg into the hole such that, by leveraging the compliance of the wrist, the peg could be aligned to an angle close to 0$\degree$.
 When the initial angle was large, this became increasingly difficult, as the vertical height of the peg shortened with tilt, making proper fitting more challenging.

-\textbf{Real robot experiments:} Real robot experiments achieved a high success rate, with one failure observed when repeated misalignments in the Align subtask led the system to reach the maximum number of retries.
+\textbf{Real robot experiments:} Real robot experiments achieved a high success rate, with one failure observed at hole = 20 mm and angle = 0$\degree$, where repeated misalignments during the Align subtask caused the system to reach the maximum number of retries.
 Analysis revealed that this was caused by an excessively large parameter update suggested by the VLM.
 This suggests that such failures could be mitigated by narrowing the allowable range for parameter adjustments at each step.